-Leadership Development and Diversity in Academic Family Medicine
+Leadership Development and Diversity in Academic Family Medicine: An Emphasis on Women and Underrepresented in Medicine

 Health equity and diversity in the workforce can lead to better patient health outcomes.
 Patients are more satisfied when they are cared for by providers with similar ethnic, racial and language backgrounds.
 However, the current physician workforce does not present enough diversity to meet patient needs and care for underserved populations.